Skip to content

 Composite numbers (also known as compositional numbers) are numbers that can be expressed as a sum of distinct positive whole numbers in more than one way.
 For example, the number 6 can be expressed as 1 + 5, 2 + 4, or 3 + 3.

 Composite numbers are also known as B-numbers or sum numbers.
-Composite numbers are important in mathematics because they are closely related to a number of concepts, including the partition of numbers, the sieve of Eratosthenes, and the partitioning of sets.
+Composite numbers are important in mathematics because they are closely related to several concepts, including the partition of numbers, the sieve of Eratosthenes, and the partitioning of sets.

 For example, the number of ways to partition a number can be expressed as a composition number.
 The number of prime numbers less than or equal to a given number can also be expressed as a composition number.
 The study of these numbers is known as composition theory and is an active area of research in mathematics.

 Composition numbers are also related to problems in computer science, such as the knapsack problem and the bin packing problem.
-Compose numbers are also related to a number of puzzles, such as the twelve coins problem and the monkey and banana problem.
+Compose numbers are also related to several puzzles, such as the twelve coins problem and the monkey and banana problem.

 These puzzles involve finding a way to group a given set of objects such that the sum of the objects in each group is the same.
 The solutions to these puzzles can be expressed as composition numbers.